Electronics notes/Motors and servos

 One such motor design is electromechanical, basically uses one or two weighed leaf springs that itself carry the current, which at high enough speed pull away and electrically disconnects the motor.
 Considering how simple and cheap this feedback loop is, is it works surprisingly decently, and doesn't care about voltage level or ripple so much as long as the energy delivered is enough for the target speed.

-It has various small flaws, though, such as speed varying with temperature, and it's mainly seen in cheaper tape designs.
+It has various small flaws, though, such as speed still varying with temperature, and it's mainly seen in cheaper tape designs.

 See e.g. [1] [2]